uchicago-library/knowledge.uchicago.batch_upload/README.md

 ## Introduction

 This program is meant to be run on the command-line to generate a [SimpleArchiveFormat](https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format) (SAF) directory for exporting batches of items into a DSpace repository.
-It will takea  directory of objects where each object is a dirctory that contains a PDF file and some metadata record describing the object and convert the requested objects into a SAF for ingest into a DSpace repository.
+It will takea  directory of objects where each object is a directory that contains a PDF file and some metadata record describing the object and convert the requested objects into a SAF for ingest into a DSpace repository.

 ## Constraints